Soltau (Han) station: Current planning and modernisation

 From 2005 the establishment of a memorial for the murdered prisoners transported to concentration camps by train in 1945 was discussed, which was originally intended to be located at the station.
-The discussion about the memorial and its location, in particular an online vote in the Böhme-Zeitung, in which, after a call in a far-right forum, the majority of the participants spoke out against the memorial, caused a stir nationwide.
+The discussion about the memorial and its location, in particular an online vote in the Böhme-Zeitung, in which, after a call in a far-right forum, most participants spoke out against the memorial, caused a stir nationwide.
 It was finally built in 2007 near the site of the killings in the Forst Sibirien (forest) of stelae modelled directly on those of the Berlin Holocaust Memorial.
-The choice of location on the outskirts instead of at the centrally-located station also caused criticism.
+The choice of location on the outskirts instead of at the centrally located station also caused criticism.
 At the beginning of November 2009, the Train of Remembrance (Zug der Erinnerung), which commemorated the children deported to the extermination camps, stopped at Soltau station.

 In the autumn of 2010, the platforms were completely renovated and dynamic displays were installed.
 Already in February of the same year, a new, modern ticket machine was installed.

 In December 2011, the erixx railway company took over operations on the Hanover–Buchholz and Uelzen–Bremen routes, the so-called Heidekreuz (heath cross), from DB Regio.

 From mid-2013, the Ministry of Transportation of Lower Saxony examined the reactivation of numerous routes for passenger transport.
 From an original list of 74 railway lines, the line from Soltau to Lüneburg reached the last eight and was thus in the race for recommissioning until the end.
 However, in the final decision announced in early 2015, it was not one of the three reactivated lines due to its high cost.
 The Celle–Soltau and Winsen lines were eliminated in the second selection round.